Learn the Legal Age to Serve Alcohol in California and More with this Guide!

 By staying informed, completing mandatory RBS training, and following best practices, you can confidently navigate the challenges of alcohol service.

 If you haven’t already completed your RBS certification, now is the time.
-The Certification Experts offers state-approved RBS training that’s convenient, affordable, and designed to help you succeed.
+The Certification Experts offers state-aligned RBS training that’s convenient, affordable, and designed to help you succeed.
 With their support, you’ll be prepared to handle any situation with professionalism and ease.

-Get Trained at Your Convenience and Get Certified in California
+Get Certified at Your Convenience in California

 Whether you’re seeking convenience, affordability, or specialized training in California to be a an alcohol server, bartender, or seller, we are here to help.
 With the California RBS Training, you can gain the skills and certification needed to provide safe and responsible alcohol service as a bartender or as an alcohol server.